 Torque wrench accuracy is typically specified by the manufacturer however, international standard ISO 6789 outlines the maximum permissible relative deviation for various types and classes of torque wrenches.
 Typically, torque wrenches are calibrated to a maximum error of ± 4% of reading in the clockwise direction and ± 6% of reading in the counter-clockwise direction.
 The calibrated range on most torque wrenches is 20% to 100% of full scale and calibration is performed at 20%, 60%, and 100% of full-scale capacity.

 Torque Wrench Calibration Interval

-factors and circumstances that will affect the accuracy of torque wrenches, so regular calibration is necessary to ensure that they can still meet their manufacturers specifications.
+There are a number of factors and circumstances that will affect the accuracy of torque wrenches, so regular calibration is necessary to ensure that they can still meet their manufacturers specifications.